 Yes, you can drive to Cape York, see the ‘What’ section above.

 Yes, it’s possible, but mostly only locals do it, and only when the roads are good.
 The PDR can be driven by a 2wd but it could take a beating.
-4 wheels driving is not necessary on the PDR, in fact I prefer to drive 2-wheel drive in my ute, unless it’s boggy.
+Having 4wd engaged is not necessary on the PDR, in fact I prefer to drive 2-wheel drive in my ute, unless it’s boggy.
 It’s more a matter of whether the car can handle the rough corrugations.
+Generally 4wd’s are setup with appropriate gear, like good suspension, to handle Cape York.

 Yes dogs are allowed in Cape York!
 See above question.